forseti-security/forseti-security/_docs/_latest/use/using-instrumentation.md

 operations between client and server to complete, such as to create an inventory or data model.
 This is critical in analysing and debugging latency issues.
 * Foresti tracing is optional and is disabled by default.
+* Below APIs needs to be enabled to view traces:
+1. Stackdriver Monitoring API
+2. Stackdriver Trace API
 * The only step required to enable tracing is to pass `enable_tracing="true"` to the Terraform module.
 * Tracing can be disabled by passing the `enable_tracing="false"` to the